ZurichNLP/domain-robustness/README.md

 ### Preprocess data

-To preprocess training, development and test data, run
+To preprocess all data sets, run

-    ./scripts/preprocess_data.sh

-Alternatively, to submit preprocessing as a SLURM job, run

-    ./scripts/wrap-slurm-cpu-task.sh scripts/preprocess_data.sh
+    ./scripts/preprocess_all.sh

+To process only one specific language pair, run one of the specific scripts in `scripts/preprocessing`.
-Most other CPU jobs can also be run by `wrap-slurm-cpu-task.sh`.
+CPU jobs like that can also be wrapped by `wrap-slurm-cpu-task.sh`.

-### Preprocess test data in an out-of-domain setting

-To emulate out-of-domain, preprocess a test corpus without a truecasing and BPE model that corresponds to the domain.
-For instance, preprocess `medical` data with `law` models.

-For all permutations, run

-    ./scripts/wrap-slurm-cpu-task.sh scripts/preprocess_out_of_domain_test_data.sh

 ## Training

+### Train all models

+To train all models in all experiments, run

+    ./scripts/training/train_all.sh

+This will submit individual model trainings as SLURM jobs.

-### Train baseline model
+### Train an individual model

-To train the baseline model, run
+To train an individual model, select a script from `scripts/training`, then run

-    ./scripts/training/train_multilingual.sh
+    ./scripts/training/train_transformer_multilingual_de_en.sh

 Alternatively, to submit it as a SLURM job on S3IT:

-    ./scripts/wrap-slurm-gpu-training-task.sh scripts/training/train_multilingual.sh
+    ./scripts/wrap-slurm-gpu-training-task.sh scripts/training/train_transformer_multilingual_de_en.sh

 Check the status with